ibexa/documentation-developer/docs/guide/content_rendering/design_engine/add_new_design.md

 ## Configure a new SiteAccess

-First, in the SiteAccess configuration in `config/packages/ibexa.yaml`, add the `campaign` SiteAccess to the list under `ezplatform.siteaccess`:
+First, in the SiteAccess configuration in `config/packages/ibexa.yaml`, add the `campaign` SiteAccess to the list under `ibexa.siteaccess`:

 ``` yaml
 ibexa: